-Seniors are more vulnerable to sadness or depression because they’re going through major life changes like declining health, death of loved ones, or loss of friends.
-Olympic Stairlifts shares 5 ways to help your older adult improve their mood with exercise, healthy eating, social connections, and more.
+Seniors are more vulnerable to sadness or depression because they’re going through major life changes like declining health, the death of loved ones, or the loss of friends.

 Many older adults struggle with depression caused by a number of lifestyle factors.
 Does it have to be like this?
-Or can the way people approach older age, physically and mentally, lead to growing older positively?
+Or can the way people approach older age, physically and mentally, lead to a more positive experience of aging?

 Physical health improves mental health

-Growing older brings challenges, like the decline of physical strength and mobility, which can feel like a barrier to keeping fit.
+Growing older brings challenges, such as the decline in physical strength and mobility, which can feel like a barrier to staying fit.
 However, there are workarounds that enable older adults to remain active.

 What you eat affects your mood